Bloxwich Academy (Secondary Site), Leamore Lane, Walsall, WS2 7NR

 Latest Ofsted Report

-The latest report from 2017 can be found on
+The latest report from November 2021 can be found HERE.

 Key Stage 2 Results

 Percentage of pupils who’ve achieved the expected standard in reading, writing and maths = 45%